TRAINING AT ITS FINEST!

 Provide us with an official copy of your high school transcripts as well as any post high school transcripts that you may have

-Must have completed at least one year of high school algebra with the passing grade or one post high school algebra course with a passing grade.
+Must have completed at least one year of high school algebra with a grade of a "C" or higher or one post high school algebra course with a grade of a "C" or higher.
 Generally, this information is located on the transcripts.
+Taking and passing the Electrical Training Alliance Tech Math course will also satisfy the algebra requirement.

 For those that have previous electoral construction training and/or experience, you must provide us with documentation in order to receive credit.
 This documentation can be in the form of W-2s, notarized letter from previous employer, etc.